-There have been really, really short shorts and bandeaus–I’m way too body conscious for that, so I wish I could pull that off but I can’t.
+What are your favorite trends you’ve seen on the festival circuit this summer?
+There have been really, really short shorts and bandeaus--I’m way too body conscious for that, so I wish I could pull that off but I can’t.
 Also, the guys who wear all black in that hot, smoldering sun, like black eye liner and everything.
 I’m just like, “Wow, that’s wicked!”
 Yeah, I’m not seeing many things I don’t like.

+Do you have a process when it comes to choosing your performance outfits?
 I just pick whatever the fuck looks good in the mirror, dude!
 I had on this striped raindrop thing by Raf Simons today, and everyone said, “Don’t wear that, you look like a fucking blueberry.”
 And I’m like, “Shut up!
 I don’t care, I’m gonna wear this shit!”
 And it looked great in motion, so it turned out really cool.

+So is fashion something really important to you that you often incorporate in your lyrics?
 Totally.
-My single “Echelon” is really fashion–it goes “Fashion Week, I’m out here slaying”–so it’s one of those things that really means a lot to me.
+My single “Echelon” is really fashion--it goes “Fashion Week, I’m out here slaying”--so it’s one of those things that really means a lot to me.
 I’ve been doing things with Donatella Versace and J.W.
 Anderson, and even Helmut Lang and Phillip Lim.
 They are all amazing, so all the stuff that I talk about now is like, “Yeah!
 These clothes are awesome!”

 How did your relationship with Donatella come about?
-She actually took me to my first Vogue Fest this year–I sat front row during her talk, and then she invited me to play at the Versus party.
+She actually took me to my first Vogue Fest this year--I sat front row during her talk, and then she invited me to play at the Versus party.
 She’s been really, like, in tune and reaching out to me for such a long time, from the beginning of the year until now.
 She’s such a great person and she’s so sweet.